wheerd/multiset/README.rst

-A multiset implementatiion for python.
+A multiset implementation for python.